suhanree/network-recommender/README.md

     describing the model" %}
 --->
 ![Fig.1](fig/net_rec2.png "Fig.1.
-Schematic diagram describing the model") The Fig.1 describes the method.
+Schematic diagram describing the model") The above figure describes the method.
 If a user, named Shaun, has two friends, Jef and Vik, who rated a business, named Cafe, we assume that Shaun's rating is more likely to be closer to their ratings than the average rating.
 To test the model, we will use the data from [Yelp Dataset